 We also offer a traditional attorney career path with specialties such as tax law, criminal law, restorative justice, and business law.

 VLS students are talented, energetic, committed, and willing to work extremely hard to produce, as well as pleasant and easy to work with, all of which combine to make them ideal additions to any legal team, especially when deadlines are short and pressures are high.

 – Kathryn Macdonald, trial attorney, USDOJ ENRD, Environmental Enforcement Section

 The Office of Career Services is committed to helping you find the best candidates possible for summer and entry-level positions.
 Our services include:

 Career Services will organize résumé collections based on the criteria specified by the employer.
 We encourage employers to allow at least two weeks from the listing of a position to the receipt of résumés from our office.
-Please request a résumé collection by completing our online Position Questionnaire.
+Please request a résumé collection by contacting Shelly Parker at firstname.lastname@example.org.
 There is no cost associated with this service.

 Vermont Law School is committed to promoting an employment and educational environment free from unlawful harassment, sexual harassment, and discrimination.
 Unlawful harassment or discrimination of the basis of age, color, disability (including duty of reasonable accommodation), ethnicity, HIV-positive status, national origin, place of birth, race, religion, sex/gender (including gender identity/expression), sexual orientation, or veteran status as defined by applicable law (“protected characteristics”) is prohibited and will not be tolerated.